Sweating the Small Stuff

 Surprises can be the best part of your trip – or not.
-Take care of business before you hit the road.
+Refer to the reminders below.

 Many countries require an entry visa.
-To obtain one, apply directly to the country’s embassy or consulate, or use a service.
+Apply directly to the country’s embassy or consulate, or use a service.
 I recommend CIBT Visas.
-They can also help you obtain a passport.

 If you are a frequent international traveler, consider applying for Global Entry.

 Global Entry is a U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States.
 As a participant, you enter the U.S. by using automated kiosks located at select airports.
 The kiosk issues you a transaction receipt and directs you to baggage claim and the exit.
 With Global Entry approval, you’re automatically enrolled in the TSA Pre-Check program for expedited travel within the U.S.

 Some countries require proof of immunization before allowing you to enter.
 Consult your physician before getting vaccinated.
 Passport Health is the largest provider of travel medical services in North America with 270+ travel clinics in the United States, Canada and Mexico.
 Click here for more info.

 Rather than recommending a specific insurance carrier, I suggest you purchase coverage that will suit your unique travel needs, including any pre-existing conditions, medical evacuation coverage or high-risk adventures like climbing Mt.
 Everest.
 Let’s discuss what might be appropriate and I can send you a written quote.
 With the advent of Covid-19, it is essential to speak directly with whichever company you choose so they can answer any and all coverage questions.